Being a student doesn’t have to mean living on takeaways, pizza and other artery-clogging fare.

 Nor does it mean mainlining idiotproof meals such as omelette, beans on toast and baked potatoes.

-For something a little more discerning that won’t break the bank, have a go at these yummy recipes that will keep you going through the coming winter.
+For something a little more discerning that won’t break the bank, have a go at these yummy student recipes that will keep you going throughout the year.

 1. Spicy Vegetable and Bean Chili